ark-protocol/ark-protocol.org/content/_index.md

 Ark eliminates this onboarding complexity entirely.
 There are no channels to open or liquidity for the user to manage.

 ## Shared UTXOs

 The Ark protocol is built around **shared UTXOs**.
 While Lightning also uses shared UTXOs, they're only shared between two channel counterparties.
-In Ark, UTXOs are shared among a large number of users— potentially hundreds of thousands!
+In Ark, UTXOs are shared among a large number of users—potentially hundreds of thousands!

 In Lightning, payments atomically shift bitcoin amounts across a series of channels.
 In Ark, payments are made by exchanging a share in an existing shared UTXO for a share in a new shared UTXO.
 These shares are called **virtual UTXOs, or VTXOs**.
 Shares in an on-chain UTXO are achieved by creating a tree of off-chain transactions, with each user holding their associated branch and leaf transactions.

 VTXO creation and transfers are coordinated by users via a central party, an **Ark server**, without ever giving the Ark server custody over the bitcoin.
 Users can always claim their bitcoin on-chain without depending on the Ark server by broadcasting their VTXO transactions in consecutive order until the bitcoin is released to an output only the users control.

 ## Rounds and Connectors